20 min read

 In this case, Product A is listed in the first position.
 Although Product D and Product B have the same textual score, Product D is listed next since the dress term is found in the Name field, which has a higher relevancy.

-• The semantic match criterion is very similar to textual match, as it calculates points based on the search query's textual relevance to specific AI enriched product catalogue attributes.
-For this criterion, points are scored for each search term that matches a searchable attribute of the product catalogue enriched thanks to AI-driven semantic models.
-As for textual match, you configure semantic match by defining a specific weighting in a range from 1 to 10 for each attribute enriched with a certain source (for example, foundational models).
+• The semantic match criterion is very similar to textual match, as it calculates points based on the search query's textual relevance to specific AI enriched product catalog attributes.
+For this criterion, points are scored for each search term that matches a searchable attribute of the product catalog enriched thanks to AI-driven semantic models.
+As for textual match, you configure semantic match by defining a specific weighting in a range from 1 to 10 for each attribute enriched with a certain source (for example, foundational models.
 At query time, the overall semantic match scoring is calculated by adding up the points of all searchable enriched attributes matching the search terms.

-Imagine a shopper searches for "sparkly dress" around New Year's Eve, but the searchable non-enriched attributes of your product catalogue for dresses only have party or silk as values.
+Imagine a shopper searches for "sparkly dress" around New Year's Eve, but the searchable non-enriched attributes of your product catalog for dresses only have party or silk as values.
 You want to increase the number of results for this kind of search query, so you give more relevance to the semantic match scoring in the Equalize management tool for the attribute enriched with semantically similar suggestions.
 Then, these products enriched with semantically related terms similar to party, in this case sparkly, will be returned in a higher position as they match the shopper's search query.

 • The global business rules criterion allows you to customize certain product categories' relevance based on specific business scenarios.
-Concretely, when setting up global business rules, you define ranking values for boosting or demoting given product catalogue attributes' relevance on the SERP.
+Concretely, when setting up global business rules, you define ranking values for boosting or demoting given product catalog attributes' relevance on the SERP.
 Thus, at query time, these values add or demote points to the product's organic scoring.
 If query results match multiple business rules, all rules are taken into account for calculating the final scoring.

 note